-Green Park underground station, London (north exit, on the corner)
+Green Park underground station, London (Green Park exit, by the fountain)

 |Day||Walk Type||Start Time||End Time|